 Rather than provide details about each part of the system, I’m going to focus upon a couple of the most interesting – the kinds of information collected and used in the system, and how some of that information might be used to rerank search results.

-Types of data collected and how it might be used
+Types of data collected for personalization and how it might be used

 This system collects and stores information in a user information database and may include the following types of data: